enabledhq/enabledhq.github.io/_posts/2018-01-23-remote-working-experiment.md

 I worked around 4 weeks, finishing up just before the Christmas holidays.
 I was working on existing projects that I already had a good knowledge on, and with a fair amount of automomy.

 ![Remote work experiment]({{site.baseurl}}/images/img_remoteex_officeview.jpg)
-*The view from my co-working office in the Phillipines*
+*The view from my co-working office in the Philippines*

 # What went well